-The Title 1 Program is a Federal funded program that targets high-poverty schools and districts and is used to provide educational services to learners who are educationally disadvantaged or at risk of failing to meet State standards.
-Title I focuses on reading and math intervention and is designed to supplement services to learners using a variety of models.
+The Title 1 Program is a Federal funded program that targets high-poverty schools and districts and is used to provide educational services to students who are educationally disadvantaged or at risk of failing to meet State standards.
+Title I focuses on reading intervention and is designed to supplement services to students using a variety of models.